-Financial literacy is important to safeguarding our financial well-being for our retirement.
+Financial literacy is important to safeguard our financial well-being, especially for our retirement.
 Throughout our lives, we will come across many opportunities to invest and accumulate wealth.
-Some will be great, some mediocre and others you should avoid at all cost.
+Some will be great, some mediocre and others we should avoid at all cost.

-With greater financial literacy, many Singaporeans have started to recognise the country’s Central Provident Fund (CPF) system as a great tool to accumulate wealth.
-Interestingly, in the 2017 Melbourne Mercer Global Pension Index, Singapore ranked well inside the top 10 countries with the best pension system, of which CPF is a big component.
+In recent years, many Singaporeans have started to recognise the CPF scheme as a great tool to build basic retirement adequacy.
+Interestingly, in the 2022 Melbourne Mercer Global Pension Index, Singapore ranked inside the top 10 countries with the best pension system.
+CPF is a big component of our pension system.

 Best of all, we can do this without much financial knowledge or taking on almost any investment risk.
-In addition, the money we put into our CPF can also be used to offset taxes or place you in a lower tax bracket, up to $8,000 for ourselves and another $8,000 for top-ups to our loved ones each year, and also build towards your retirement sum.
+In addition, our CPF top-ups can also be used to offset taxes or place us in a lower tax bracket, up to $8,000 for ourselves and another $8,000 for top-ups to our loved ones each year, and also build towards our retirement sum.

 #1 There Are Other Investment Opportunities Out There

-Other than your CPF, there are many investment tools available to you.
-You should consider diversifying into them to potentially earn better returns or just to keep liquid investments.
+Other than our CPF, there are many investment tools available.
+We can consider diversifying into them to potentially earn better returns or just to keep liquid investments.

-Given its volatility, stocks offer you the potential to earn better returns over the long-term.
-You can also take greater risks, and earn even better returns, in the stock market if you’ve already got your bases covered in your CPF.
-Stocks also tend to be more liquid, especially when compared to your CPF.
+Given its volatility, stocks tend to offer us the potential to earn better returns over the long-term.
+We can also take on more risks, and earn even better returns, in the stock market.
+Stocks also tend to be more liquid, especially compared to CPF top-ups, which are irreversible.

-Maxing out your contributions to your CPF accounts may leave you short on funds to explore these other types of investment opportunities.
+Maxing out our CPF contributions may leave us short on funds to explore these other types of investment opportunities.

 #2 You May Have Other Priorities In Life

-Another reason you may not want to squirrel away too much of your cash into your CPF is that the process is irreversible – and you cannot take out what you’ve put in.
+Another reason we may not want to squirrel away too much of our cash into your CPF is that the process is irreversible – and we cannot take out what we’ve put in.

-This is important if you have other priorities in life such as contributing to your parents’ or grandparents’ monthly expenses and wanting to start a business, or even prefer experiencing the world or furthering our education after working for a few years.
+This is important if we have other priorities in life such as contributing to our parents’ or grandparents’ monthly expenses and wanting to start a business, or even prefer experiencing the world or furthering our education after working for a few years.

-You need savings to be able to afford some of these responsibilities or indulge some of these life goals.
-By maxing out the amount you can top-up into your CPF accounts, you may not have enough for fulfil these responsibilities and/or life goals.
+We need our savings to afford some of these responsibilities and/or indulges.
+By maxing out the amount we can top-up into our CPF accounts, we may not have enough to fulfil these responsibilities and/or life goals.

 #3 Saving Too Much Today May Lead To Liquidity Problems Tomorrow

-While you’re able to build a strong safety net for yourself by putting the maximum amount you can into your CPF accounts, you may actually be putting your family in jeopardy in the short-term.
+While we’re able to build a strong safety net by putting the maximum amount we can into our CPF accounts, we may actually be putting our loved ones at risk in the short-term.

-As mentioned, you don’t have the flexibility to take out what you’ve put into your CPF.
-If you’re stretching yourself to put in the maximum amount each year, you may find yourself in need of cash if an unexpected situation arises – which can very well happen, just think COVID-19 in 2020 and 2021.
+As mentioned, we don’t have any flexibility to take out what we’ve put into our CPF accounts.
+If we’re stretching our finances to achieve the maximum amount each year, we may find ourselves in need of cash if an unexpected situation arises – which can very well happen, just think COVID-19 in 2020 and 2021.

-In instances where you lose your job, a family member falls ill or even if one of you or your spouse wants to quit work to take care of your child, you may find yourself in need of cash to do so.
-Even if you want to take a calculated risk starting a business, you may not be able to do so if you don’t have enough start-up capital or money to tide while building your business.
+In instances where we lose our job, a family member falls ill or even if we or our spouse want to leave the workforce to take care of our child, we may find ourselves in need of cash to do so.
+Even if we want to take a calculated risk starting a business, we may not be able to do so if we don’t have enough start-up capital or cash buffer to tide through building up the business.

 #4 You May Be Giving Up Early Retirement

-Our CPF monies – up to the Full Retirement Sum (FRS) – are tied up until you’re at least 55 years-old, and even then, you will only get to withdraw balances above your retirement sum.
-This means you may not be able to head for an early retirement as both returns and balances remain locked up until we can start our CPF LIFE payouts.
+Our CPF monies – up to the Full Retirement Sum (FRS) – are tied up until we’re at least 65 years-old.
+This means we may not be able to achieve an early retirement as both returns and balances remain locked up until we can start our CPF LIFE payouts.

-In effect, you’ll likely not be able to retire early embarking on an investment plan unless you’re really successful in your business or career.
-And as mentioned, tying your money up from a young age may also limit our ability to make higher-return investments or start a business in the first place.
+In effect, we will unlikely be able to retire early, unless we’re really successful in our business or career.
+And as mentioned, tying our money up from a young age may also limit our ability to make higher-return investments or start a business in the first place.